 1998 Distinguished Faculty Service Award, Hillel Foundation, 1993

 N.E.H./N.C.P.H.
 Institute on Teaching Public History, Summer 1984

-I am completing a book related to the Explorations in Black Leadership project, co-directed with Julian Bond.
-This book creates an analytical framework for the stories of close to 50 Black leaders interviewed as part of an oral history project.
-The individual interviews can be found at www.virginia.edu/publichistory/bl.
+I have just completed a book related to the Explorations in Black Leadership project, co-directed with Julian Bond.
+This book creates an analytical framework for the stories of more than 50 Black leaders interviewed as part of an oral history project.
+The individual interviews can be found at www.blackleadership.virginia.edu

 I am also continuing to explore the history of The University of Virginia during the 20th century, with a particular interest in understanding how the university evolved during the course of this century to become the leading public institution in America.